Help Protect Our Streams

 Your involvement in any of these groups can range from a few hours to joining their board of directors; it is all up to you.
 Groups are always looking for volunteers to help with things such as stream clean-ups, invasive plant removal, storm drain marking, and many other activities.
 By becoming involved with a local watershed group you will learn more about your local waters.

-Not sure which watershed you are located in, no problem, type in your address in our interactive watershed map and find out!
+Not sure which watershed you are located in, no problem, search for your neighborhood in our interactive watershed map and find out!
 Once you find your local watershed, explore your watershed group’s website to see how you can help.
 If a group doesn’t exist in your local watershed, create one!

 Below you will find an alphabetical listing of watershed groups working to protect our streams: